Glyceraldehyde-3-phosphate dehydrogenase (NAD(P)+)

-The 4 substrates of this enzyme are D-glyceraldehyde 3-phosphate, phosphate, NAD+, and NADP+, whereas its 4 products are 3-phospho-D-glyceroyl phosphate, NADH, NADPH, and H+.
+The four substrates of this enzyme are D-glyceraldehyde 3-phosphate, phosphate, NAD+, and NADP+, whereas its four products are 3-phospho-D-glyceroyl phosphate, NADH, NADPH, and H+.

-This enzyme belongs to the family of oxidoreductases, specifically those acting on the aldehyde or oxo group of donor with NAD+ or NADP+ as acceptor.
+This enzyme belongs to the family of oxidoreductases, specifically those acting on the aldehyde or oxo group of a donor with NAD+ or NADP+ as an acceptor.
 The systematic name of this enzyme class is D-glyceraldehyde 3-phosphate:NAD(P)+ oxidoreductase (phosphorylating).
-Other names in common use include (phosphorylating), triosephosphate dehydrogenase (NAD(P)), and glyceraldehyde-3-phosphate dehydrogenase (NAD(P)) (phosphorylating).
+Other names in common use include triosephosphate dehydrogenase (NAD(P)) (phosphorylating), and glyceraldehyde-3-phosphate dehydrogenase (NAD(P)) (phosphorylating).